1864 Edwin Booth opens a four-month stand in Hamlet at the old Winter Garden Theatre.

 1940 Ethel Barrymore plays Miss Moffat in Emlyn Williams' play The Corn Is Green, about a teacher who changes the life of a small Welsh village.
 It opens at the National Theatre and runs 477 performances.

-1999 Steppenwolf Theatre Company's production of Terry Johnson's Sigmund Freud comedy, Hysteria, directed by John Malkovich, begins performances in Chicago tonight.
-The play recently got a new lead.
-Replacing Steppenwolf ensemble member Alan Wilder in the role of the father of psychoanalysis is Yasen Peyankov.
+1999 Steppenwolf Theatre Company's production of Terry Johnson's Hysteria, a comedy about Sigmund Freud's last days in a quiet London suburb, begins performances in Chicago.
+The play recently got a new lead: replacing Steppenwolf ensemble member Alan Wilder in the role of the father of psychoanalysis is Yasen Peyankov.
 Wilder withdrew "for personal reasons."
-John Malkovich, probably Steppenwolf's most famous member, will direct Hysteria, a comedy about Sigmund Freud's last days in a quiet London suburb.
+John Malkovich, probably Steppenwolf's most famous member, directs the production.
 Malkovich, well known to film audiences, rarely takes the stage at Steppenwolf, or elsewhere, anymore, preferring to work behind the scenes.

 2002 Off-Broadway's new Little Shubert Theatre on West 42nd Street is inaugurated with the concert show, Tommy Tune: White Tie and Tails, in which the long-legged dancer/choreographer/director chats with the audience, and performs some of his favorite pop and movie songs, with the help of the Manhattan Rhythm Kings.
 The Little Shubert is opened by the Shubert Organization as a viable intimate Off-Broadway venue unto itself, but also a testing ground for possible future Broadway works.